teteuu-2010/crypto-aml-checker/README.md

-# Crypto Aml Checker Bot
+# Crypto Aml Check Bot

 A money laundering check(AML) is a type of identity check used to determine whether a person is involved in money laundering activities.